 See all our Homemade Hair Care Recipes with Essential Oils Here!
 There’s more information on essential oils for hair growth also.

-- Add the essential oils and carrier oil into the bottle.
+- Add the essential oils and carrier oil to the spray bottle.

 - Shake lightly before each use.

-- Spray lightly on hair before combing or brushing.
+- To use, spray lightly on hair before combing or brushing.

-- To make it last longer, store it in the refrigerator.
+- To make your detangler last longer, store it in the refrigerator.

 - *Essential Oils that I love using for hair include lavender, peppermint, rosemary, and tea tree.
 I find this blend great for hair growth or fragile growth.